 All through life God has to show us our own utter sinfulness and need, before He is able to lead us on into the realms of grace, in which we shall glimpse His glory.
 Self-revelation (regarding our sin) precedes divine revelation -- that is a principle for spiritual birth and spiritual growth.
 The believer who is going through struggle and failure is the Christian who is being carefully and lovingly handled by his Lord in a very personal way.
 He is being taken through the experience (years in length) of self-revelation, and into death -- the only basis upon which to "know Him" and the power of His resurrection...
 (Phil 3:10).

 God works by paradox.
 Success comes via failure; life springs out of death, etc. The only element in the believers life that crumbles is that which has to go anyway.
 New life can never be harmed or affected.
 This disintegration is something the believer cannot enter into or engineer on his own.
 Self can never cast out self.
 He has to be led into it by the mercy of the Holy Spirit -- into failure; abject and total...

 So often the means utilized by the Spirit is an unsaved mate, or even a saved one!
 Or poor health, yes, and good health too!
 A thousand and one things are used by Him -- in fact, everything (Rom.
 8:28-29), to bring out the worst in us, ultimately enabling us to see that the Christian life has to be, "not I, but Christ."
 People, circumstances, etc., are never the cause of failure.
 Self's reaction to them is the cause, and the one problem to be dealt with.
 "It's me, it's me, O Lord."

 Just some helpful contrary-to-the-ways-of-the-world Gospel truth to chew on and be encouraged by!

-In the Bonds of the Gospel, Pastor Jeff
+With you in the Bonds of this life's struggles, Pastor Jeff